MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-manual-deploy-dataverse-dualwrite.md

 1. Open the environment that you just created, and then go to **Resource** \> **Dynamics 365 apps**.
 2. Select **Dual-write core solution** in the app list, and install it.
 3. Wait until the installation is completed.
-Then select each of the following in the app list, and install them.
+Then select each of the following in the app list and install them.
    - Dual-write Application Core package
    - Dual-write Finance package
    - Dual-write Supply Chain package